That's it, a whole decade over, and I've been writing annual recaps for half of it.

 Mid-May '19 was my 3rd Japaniversary!
 It seemed like some people celebrated that milestone even more than I did.
 I was gifted a box of Japan-themed anniversary cupcakes.
 Almost couldn't bring myself to eat them... almost...

-And before November was done with, I said farewell to the Burger King store in the Amemura area of Osaka.
+And before May was done with, I had to go say farewell to the Burger King store in the Amemura area of Osaka.
 Went there on the final day to scoff a 'sayonara' Whopper and fries.

 June kicked off with the BitSummit gaming convention in Kyoto, and at least 1 night of cheese and wine.
 I went to an Okinawa festival at a department store (so much Blue Seal ice cream), and a restaurant that does nothing but gyoza.